NickRoss/sql-data/README.md

 which sets these varaibles to the default values.
 I only run this locally so the username and password being set as they are is fine.
 However if you are planning on using this on public networks, etc. I strong recommend using a different username and password combination.
 It is *strongly* recommended that, if you choose to use this option that you change the username and password to something a bit more secure.

 You also need to install docker and docker-compose (v2).
 For information on how to do this, please start [here](https://docs.docker.com/compose/install/).
-Make sure that you enable docker compose V2.
+Make sure that you **enable docker compose V2.**

+If you are unfamiliar with docker, I strongly recommend you take a look at [this docker tutorial](https://docker-curriculum.com/) which I have found to be the most straightforward way to jump into docker/docker-compose.

-Assuming that everything is installed there is a bash script `init.sh` which _should_ start the database and create all necessary schemas and tables.
-All data should be loaded too.
+Assuming that everything is installed there is a bash script `init.sh` which _should_ start when the database initalizes.
+This script creates all necessary schemas and tables as well as loading all of the required data.

 The script will run a docker container in the background which has all the data for the course.
 The connection string and connection information are set by the environment variables.